AlvinL33/Smart-Mirror-For-Grandma/README.md

 # Smart-Mirror-For-Grandma

-MAGIC MIRROR BY ALVIN LEE
+MAGIC MIRROR BY ALVIN LEE in Python 3

 Without adding a Wunderground key in 'WeatherModule.py' this software will not work.